Ferriccc/copper/readme.md

 del_cmds = ["sudo pacman -R paru"]
 ```

-## Examples
-- Take a look at my configuration at my [Linux-configs](https://github.com/Ferriccc/my-linux-configs) for example use.

 ## Updates
 - ~I am planning to add support for rollbacks so that if something breaks you can rollback to previous state of the system using copper~ (UPD: added!)
 - Any suggestions / Feature requests are more than welcomed.